bug-spit/bug-spit/README.md

 ---
 **DNI**

-transphobes, homophobes, zoos, pedos, maga or right-wing people in general, TERFs, nazis, etc. you get the jist
+transphobes, homophobes, zoos, pedos, maga or right-wing people in general, ICE bootlickers, TERFs, nazis, etc. you get the jist

-also dni if you ship stridercest, jetcest, optibee,, incest and/or stepcest in generaall........
+also dni if you ship opbee, stridercest, jetcest,, incest and/or stepcest in generaall........

 if we never interact at all and i hide and/or block you, i probably saw you doing something i js didnt agree with